hunter-teacher-cert/fall-2022-ethics-work-SAYbaw/final_project/code_component/AWK_Redlining_Algorithm/AWK_Algoritthm_README.md

 ### How we instituted our redlining algorithm in our Java Bank Program using data maniupulation in AWK.

 To run these commands on a Mac or Linux/UNIX system follow these istructions:

-1.make a folder in your root called 'awk' and place the file '[zipData.csv](./)' inside of it.
+1. Make a folder in your root called 'awk' and place the file '[zipData.csv](./)' inside of it.
-2.open up Terminal program.
+1. Open up Terminal program.
 At the % or $ prompt type...

         cd ~
         cd awk
 If you can't run the commands yourself, output links will be provided here in this document.

 Print the raw contents of the data file